Garrison Dam: History

-Thus construction of Garrison Dam almost totally destroyed the traditional way of life for the Three Affiliated Tribes and made them much more dependent on the federal government.
-In addition, the size the lake, and the lack of bridges to cross it for decades, disrupted traditional relations among the peoples.
-It created new divisions among the segments on the reservation Construction on the $300-million dam project began in 1947, and its embankment was enclosed in April 1953.
+Thus, construction of Garrison Dam almost totally destroyed the traditional way of life for the Three Affiliated Tribes and made them much more dependent on the federal government.
+In addition, the size of the lake, and the lack of bridges to cross it for decades, disrupted traditional relations among the peoples.
+It created new divisions among the segments on the reservation.
+Construction on the $300-million dam project began in 1947, and its embankment was enclosed in April 1953.
 The dam was dedicated by President Eisenhower two months later.
 The Corps of Engineers completed earthwork in the fall of 1954.

 Garrison Dam is one of six Missouri River Main stem dams operated by the U.S. Army Corps of Engineers, Omaha District.
 The dam upstream of Garrison Dam is Fort Peck Dam (near Fort Peck, Montana).
 The dams downstream of Garrison Dam are: Oahe Dam (near Pierre, South Dakota), Big Bend Dam (near Fort Thompson, South Dakota), Fort Randall Dam (near Pickstown, South Dakota), and Gavins Point Dam (near Yankton, South Dakota).
 These six mainstem dams impound these Missouri River reservoirs with a total combined water storage capacity of approximately 73129000 acre feet and approximately 1111884 acre of water surface area.

-In June 2011, in response to the 2011 Missouri River Floods, the dam was releasing more than 140000 cuft/s, which greatly exceeded its previous record release of 65000 cuft/s set in 1997.
+In June 2011, in response to the 2011 Missouri River Floods, the dam was releasing more than 140000 ft3/s, which greatly exceeded its previous record release of 65000 ft3/s set in 1997.
 The first use of the emergency spillway due to flooding started on June 1, 2011, at 8:00am.